tonypdmtr/68hc08/asm8.md

 default maximum label length of 19 (including expansion of `@@` or `$$$`) so they remain compatible with _P&E Micro_ map files.

-Mnemonics and pseudo mnemonics (e.g., `ORG`) start in column 21 and always written in lowercase.
-Exception to the lowercase convention is when an instruction is meant to do something other than the obvious, e.g., `RTS` when used to `JMP` to a previously stacked address will be written in uppercase.
+Mnemonics and pseudo mnemonics (e.g., `ORG`) start in column 21 and are always written in lowercase.
+Exception to the lowercase convention is when an instruction is meant to do something other than the obvious, e.g., `RTS` when used to `JMP` to a previously stacked address will be written in uppercase to signify the special use.

-Macro calls normally start in column 21 just like regular mnemonics but they may also start in column 1 if, and only if, the are invoked as `@macro` (leading `@`).
+Macro calls normally start in column 21 just like regular mnemonics but they may also start in column 1 if, and only if, they are invoked as `@macro` (leading `@`).
-This is useful when there are long operands to make it easier to view.
+This is useful when there are long operands to make it easier to view without any/much horizontal scrolling of the editor window.

 Operands start in column 31 unless a long repeater expression or macro name pushes them further to the right.
 For macro calls that start earlier than